Ringworld: Reception

 Ringworld was met with immediate critical acclaim and received the "triple crown" of science fiction awards.
 It won the Nebula Award for Best Novel in 1970, the Hugo Award for Best Novel in 1971, and the Locus Award for Best Novel in 1971.

 Reviewers lauded the novel's grand scale and inventiveness.
 Algis Budrys found Ringworld to be "excellent and entertaining ... woven together very skillfully and proceed[ing] at a pretty smooth pace., Charles N. Brown called it "a first rate adventure story" and remarked that the central megastructure was "so gigantic that it is hard to visualize."
 The book is frequently identified as a definitive example of the "Big Dumb Object" concept in science fiction.

 Ringworld is recognized for its enduring influence.
 Writing for The Guardian in 2010, Sam Jordison described it as "arguably one of the most influential science fiction novels of the past 50 years.
 The concept of a habitable, ring-shaped megastructure has been cited as an inspiration for other works, most notably the Halo video game series, which features similar structures known as Halo Rings.

 Concepts reused

-In addition to the two aliens, Niven includes a number of concepts from his other Known Space stories:
+In addition to the two aliens, a number of concepts in the novel either originate in or were later reused in his other stories: